philipjpark/listicle-Part-2/README.md

 ## Notes

 Describe any challenges encountered while building the app or any additional context you'd like to add.

-It was challenging but fun to build this app.

 ## License